Hawaii–Tahiti relations: History

 The French Admiral De Tromelin invaded Honolulu in 1849, causing $100,000 in damage and took the king's yacht, Kamehameha III, which was sailed to Tahiti.
-Hawaii escaped French annexation because the balance of American, British, and French interests in the islands made it impossible for any of the three nations to annex the islands.
+Hawaiʻi escaped French annexation because the balance of American, British, and French interests in the islands made it impossible for any of the three nations to annex the islands.

 In 1849, Tahitian Princess Ninito Teraʻiapo accompanied by her cousins—all nieces of Queen Pōmare IV—arrived in Honolulu from Tahiti as guests of De Tromelin.
 She was betrothed to Prince Moses Kekūāiwa but arrived to news of his death and she married John Kapilikea Sumner.
 Ninito returned to Tahiti with her husband, who served as Hawaiian consul to Tahiti for a number of years.

-On November 24, 1853, Tahiti and Hawaii signed a postal treaty that set postage rates in both kingdoms at 5¢ per 0.5 oz.
+On November 24, 1853, Tahiti and Hawaiʻi signed a postal treaty that set postage rates in both kingdoms at 5¢ per 0.5 oz.
 This was the only formal diplomatic treaty between the two countries.

-Hawaii maintained a consul in the Tahitian capital Papeetē; this representation continued after the French annexation of Tahiti in 1880, but as a diplomatic gesture to France and its colonies rather than to the former relationship between Tahiti and Hawaii.
+Hawaiʻi maintained a consul in the Tahitian capital Papeʻetē; this representation continued after the French annexation of Tahiti in 1880, but as a diplomatic gesture to France and its colonies rather than to the former relationship between Tahiti and Hawaiʻi.

 King Pōmare V planned to visit Honolulu in August 1882 but this planned trip never occurred.
-In response, Kalākaua also planned to visit Tahiti in late 1887 to renew Hawaii's connection with the Tahitian royal family as part of his aim at forming a Polynesian confederation.
+In response, King Kalākaua also planned to visit Tahiti in late 1887 to renew Hawaiʻi's connection with the Tahitian royal family as part of his aim at forming a Polynesian confederation.
 Pōmare V asked the French government to create a Tahitian Royal Order of Pōmare V so he could reciprocate the Hawaiian decorations he anticipated to receive from Kalākaua on the planned visit.
 This request was refused.
 On July 6, 1887, Kalākaua was forced to sign the Bayonet Constitution.
 To avoid the criticism of his political opponents in his cabinet, Kalākaua canceled the Tahitian trip.

-Diplomats from Hawaii to Tahiti
+Diplomats from Hawaiʻi to Tahiti

-Diplomatic representation in Papeetē, Tahiti, was through a series of ad-hoc envoys and a post roughly equivalent to the current diplomatic rank of Ambassador of Consuls to Tahiti.
+Diplomatic representation in Papeʻetē, Tahiti, was through a series of ad-hoc envoys and a post roughly equivalent to the current diplomatic rank of Ambassador of Consuls to Tahiti.
 Records of Consuls prior to the 1880s are scant.